 The most recent School Inspection Handbook produced by Ofsted states that its inspectors pay particular attention to how schools are using the Pupil Premium.

 Further information can be found on the Ofsted and Pupil Premium Infolink page.

 How can we support you in raising achievement for disadvantaged pupils?

-As part of this role, I would like to hear from Essex Schools that are willing to share their work which has had a positive outcome upon disadvantaged pupils' achievement.
-I want to make sure that frequent posts will be added to this page where schools can find examples, top tips and updates from research across the country.
-I will also be leading on work priorities including:
+We would like to hear from Essex Schools that are willing to share their work which has had a positive outcome upon disadvantaged pupils' achievement.
+We want to make sure that frequent posts will be added to this page where schools can find examples, top tips and updates from research across the country.
+We will also be leading on work priorities including:

 - National Education Trust (NET) has been commissioned to review the impact of Pupil Premium expenditure and to develop a toolkit to support schools to maximise the impact of Pupil Premium funding.